 Wagner, Linda.
 (2001, Fall).
 Virtual advising: Delivering student services.
 Online Journal of Distance Learning Administration.Retrieved from citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.231.7440&rep=rep1&type=pdf.

 Winston, R. B., Miller, T. K., Ender, S. C., Grites, T. J., & Associates (1984).
 Developmental Academic Advising.
 San Francisco: Jossey-Bass.

 Cynthia Demetriou and April Mann, University of North Carolina at Chapel Hill

-student role as well as to academically and socially integrate into the campus community.
+There are many ways in which academic advisors, faculty, and staff can work with FGCS to help them understand the college student role as well as to academically and socially integrate into the campus community.

 What can academic advisors do to encourage FGCS success?